 Regular pruning will also encourage prolific flowering and prevent the plant from becoming too heavy for the trellis that it is growing up.

 You may have to cut back overly long, damaged, excessively tangled, or dead stems as often as two or three times per year.
 If you are lucky, you might get away with an annual pruning session that should be done after harvesting the fruit.

 Some dragonfruit cultivars are self-incompatible.
 This means that you might need a few different types to ensure a better chance of fruit production through cross-pollination.
 Because most cultivars have a nocturnal flowering habit, you may need to hand pollinate as there may not be any bees or other pollinators around to do it for you.
 Even with this method, when growing dragonfruit from seeds, it can take up to six or seven years before they will be fruit-bearing.

 Fortunately, it is easy to propagate new plants from stem cutting.
 It is best to take a decent-sized cutting from a healthy stem - up to 15 inches in length.
 Normally, after cutting, the stem is left to cure for around a week in a shady location after being treated with a fungicide.

 Once the cutting is planted, expect it to grow quickly, and you could find that it is bearing fruit within less than a year.

-Depending on where you are situated, you could find that wild animals find your dragonfruit crop appealing.
+Depending on where you are situated, wild animals could find your dragonfruit crop appealing.
 You may need to take measures to protect them from rats, raccoons, and birds.
-The plants are also attractive to ants, mealybugs, mites and slugs.
+The plants are also attractive to ants, mealybugs, mites, and slugs.